Bill O’Connell, EdD

 Career Roles

-• Regional Director of Behavioral Health and Primary Care Behavioral Health Consultant for Iora Primary Care with One Medical (2018-2021)
+- Regional Director of Behavioral Health and Primary Care Behavioral Health Consultant for One Medical Seniors (2018-2021)

 *I owned a private practice in the Greater Cincinnati Area for twelve years providing behavioral medicine consultation in an integrated pain management practice, clinical consultation to behavioral health organizations, and training and education on ethical and professional issues for mental health providers.
 Additionally, I provided individual, couple and family counseling in a group psychology practice with a special focus on serving the LGBTQI+ community and persons with trauma history.